mas-bandwidth/netcode/STANDARD.md

 * If the packet size is less than 1 + sequence bytes + 16, it cannot possibly be valid, ignore the packet.

-* If the packet type fails the replay protection test, ignore the packet. _See the section on replay protection below for details_.

-* If the per-packet type data fails to decrypt, ignore the packet.

 * If the per-packet type data size does not match the expected size for the packet type, ignore the packet.

     * 0 bytes for _connection denied packet_